 Top OCS Resources to Share with Your Students

-- Advising, Workshops & Employer Events: OCS offers scheduled and drop-in advising, an online resume and cover letter service, and 100+ programs, workshops and employer events.
+- Advising, Workshops & Employer Events: OCS offers scheduled and drop-in advising, 100+ educational programs, workshops, student peer networking, and employer events.

 - Professional Experiences & Internship Opportunities: OCS is here to help every step of the way and provides many resources for students to get started.

 - Applying to Graduate & Professional School: OCS advisors support students and alums in clarifying goals, researching programs, and navigating the application process.